gaehlerm/SoftwareEngineering/README.md

 "When naming a class, think about the methods that will eventually reside in.
 The name should be good, but it doesn't have to be perfect."
 [WELC p.340]

+## How to name things

 As I already mentioned, naming is one of the most challenging aspects of programming.
 I tried to collect and synthesize some rules on the properties of good names.
 The result is a pretty long list of unfortunately quite vague recommendations when naming things:
-1. Names should be short but clear.
+1. Names should be short yet clear.
 Thus, there is a constant trade-off regarding the length of a name.
 Short names may be unclear, while long names may indicate that the object is difficult to describe.
 On the other hand, long names are not as detrimental as unclear names.
 When in doubt, choose a longer name.
 For example: Should you choose `p`, `price` or `price_of_apple`?
 The answer is: it depends on the context.
 As a rule of thumb, a variable name is fine if a new work colleague can understand it.
+2. Use the same words for creating a name that you would use in a comment.
+If you use different words, either your abstraction may be bad or your naming is inconsistent.
-2. Think about how you would articulate a word in an everyday conversation.
+3. Think about how you would articulate a word in an everyday conversation.
 Would you refer to it `price of an apple` or is the context of your conversation clear enough that only `price` is sufficient?
-3. Classes and functions that adhere to the SRP are relatively easy to name because they perform only one task.
+4. Classes and functions that adhere to the SRP are relatively easy to name because they perform only one task.
 Vice versa, if it's difficult to find a suitable name, reconsider whether the object adheres to the SRP and rewrite it accordingly.
-4. `set_color(7)`.
+5. `set_color(7)`.
 What does `7` mean?
 Avoid using raw values in your code.
 Plain values are referred to as Magic Numbers because their meaning is not immediately apparent.
-Where Magic is being used in a negative context here.
 Your code should be understood!
 Always create a variable instead of using magic numbers.
 It is better to use `set_color(RED)`, where RED is a constant or, even better, an enum [section enums].
 Both are much clearer.
-5. Well-defined levels of abstraction result in clearly defined and unique properties.
+6. Well-defined levels of abstraction result in clearly defined and unique properties.
 This helps with finding names.
 Maybe you have created a level of abstraction that also exists in real life.
 At the same time, functions and classes are required to be at a single level of abstraction in order to fulfill the SRP. [chapter levels of abstraction]
-6. Name collisions between different libraries are common and nothing to worry about.
+7. Name collisions between different libraries are common and nothing to worry about.
 Use namespaces to distinguish them.
 Use the `from ... import *` syntax in Python cautiously as this removes this potentially crucial information about where a function is defined.
-7. Name collisions within the same library may occur occasionally and need to be resolved.
+8. Name collisions within the same library may occur occasionally and need to be resolved.
 Rename or even refactor one or both variables involved.
 They might perform very similar functions and should be refactored into a single object.
 Otherwise, you should be able to find clearly distinguishable names.
-8. Use names that are commonly used in real life.
+9. Use names that are commonly used in real life.
 Ensure that the object in the code and the actual object have very similar properties.
 You should be able to communicate with a domain expert about your code, and he should understand at least some of your problems.
 If he doesn't understand you, you probably used names or a model that do not exist in reality.
 You did a great job if a marketer understands your high-level code and can provide you with useful feedback.
-9. Objects have names that are easy to distinguish.
+10. Objects have names that are easy to distinguish.
 Differences in the names should be as early in the word as possible. `apple_price` and `orange_price` are preferred over `price_of_apple` and `price_of_orange`, although this preference can change if you have different properties of apples as well.
-10. Use common English words that are familiar to everyone, and avoid abbreviations unless they are commonly used in spoken language, such as "CEO", etc.
+11. Use common English words that are familiar to everyone.
+Avoid abbreviations unless they are commonly used in spoken language, such as "CEO", etc. Whether an abbreviation is "commonly used" depends on the context.
-11. You are allowed to adjust the language slightly and sometimes disregard grammar rules.
+12. You are allowed to adjust the language slightly and sometimes disregard grammar rules.
 If you have many `fish`, you may call them `fishes` to highlight the plural.
-Being able to understand the meaning of the code is *importanter* than the usage of proper English.
+Being able to understand the meaning of the code is more important than the usage of proper English.
 Natural languages have some deficiencies when it comes to explaining things unambiguously.
-The following is perfectly viable code in Python: `for fish in fishes`.
+The following code is perfectly viable in Python: `for fish in fishes`.
-12. Avoid using "if," "and," or "or" in the names of your variables, functions, and classes.
+13. Avoid using "if," "and," or "or" in the names of your variables, functions, and classes.
 These concise terms may be appealing to employ, but they clearly indicate a breach of the SRP.
-13. When a variable is utilized extensively throughout the code, it is important to name it thoughtfully.
+14. When a variable is utilized extensively throughout the code, it is important to name it thoughtfully.
 Consider using a name provided by the marketing team or existing theories and literature.
 If a variable is used for only about 5 lines, even i, j, or k are fine.
-14. The name of a function should clearly indicate its purpose.
+15. The name of a function should clearly indicate its purpose.
 There shouldn't be any unexpected behavior hidden in the code.
 For example, it shouldn't interact with global states, which is generally considered a poor practice.
-15. snake_case notation is easier to read than camelCase or PascalCase.
+16. snake_case notation is easier to read than camelCase or PascalCase.
 This is why I use snake_case notation for variables and functions and PascalCase for class definitions.
 Though it is more important to stick to the rules established in an ongoing project than coming up with your own notation rules.
-16. Classes and functions should reveal their purpose through their names.
+17. Classes and functions should reveal their purpose through their names.
 This relieves the developers from reading the internals, thus saving a lot of time.
 The name should be a part of the domain language.
-17. Prefer explicit names over implicit names; choose `hammer` over `nail_smashing_rod`.
+18. Prefer explicit names over implicit names; choose `hammer` over `nail_smashing_rod`.
 Avoid using generic terms such as "data," "information," or "manager".
 They don't tell you anything.
 The name `server_can_start()` is vague compared to `can_listen_on_port()`.
-18. Attach units to a variable name if they exist.
+19. Attach units to a variable name if they exist.
 For example, `timeout_duration_ms`.
 Though, once again, consistency is more important.
-19. Avoid using negated terms (and preferably avoid booleans altogether). `is_not_empty` is more difficult to read than `partially_full`.
+20. Avoid using negated terms (and preferably avoid booleans altogether). `is_not_empty` is more difficult to read than `partially_full`.
-20. Normal reasoning should be able to help you understand how an algorithm generally scales.
+21. Normal reasoning should be able to help you understand how an algorithm generally scales.
 A function `size()` should not have a time complexity of O(n).
 If you want to create a function that calculates the size in O(n) time complexity, you should name it `compute_size()`.
-21. At times, it is suggested to use a trailing underscore character for class variables.
+22. At times, it is suggested to use a trailing underscore character for class variables.
 This is to distinguish them from local variables.
 However, I think this is a sign of poor code.
 If you require such a distinction, your methods are likely too lengthy, and your class may be too large.
-22. According to Robert C. Martin, high-level objects have short names because they describe very general things.
+23. According to Robert C. Martin, high-level objects have short names because they describe very general things.
 Low-level objects have long names because they are very specific [clean code?].
-This rule, in my opinion, is quite inaccurate because "high" and "low level" objects are relative terms.
-If you are the developer of the `math` library, the `sin` function is considered a high-level object, while for everyone else, it is seen as a low-level object.
-I don't think this rule is very helpful.
-I would argue that objects utilized in general literature (at commonly agreed-upon interfaces, typically have short names, whereas items falling in between may require longer names to adequately describe them.
+This rule, in my opinion, is quite inaccurate.
+It rather depends whether the object is part of a well-known interface or not.
+Generally names on interfaces are short because they are commonly agreed upon.
+For example "sinus" in the math library.

 ## Naming Antipatterns